5 Ways to Transform an Acoustic Guitar Into Your Songwriting Partner

 For a songwriter, the guitar can do much more than accompany your voice and fill in the chords—it can spark ideas and help guide you throughout the process of developing them into complete songs.
 I look at my Manzer guitar, which I’ve been fortunate enough to play since 1999, as essentially my cowriter.
 Many of the songs I’ve written over the years began with riffs and grooves I discovered on the Manzer, and I also use it to sketch out possibilities for where ideas may go next.

 No matter what guitar you play, it can serve as your songwriting partner.
 As in any good partnership, the communication goes both ways: You bring ideas to the guitar to try them out, and you also listen to what the guitar has to say.
-What follows are five ways to use your guitar in the songwriting process, with examples drawn from my experiences in the writing woodshed (scroll to the bottom of this file to view the musical examples).
+What follows are five ways to use your guitar in the songwriting process, with examples drawn from my experiences in the writing woodshed (scroll to the bottom of this page to view the musical examples).

 1. Remake Another Song